brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ### Keep their implementation hidden, until needed
 ### Colour coded structure of classes

 ^ You can keep the method signatures close by, but their implementation hidden until needed.
-So that's less things screaming for your attention.
+That's less things screaming for your attention.

-^ Another thing; you probably work with an IDE or editor which can list the "structure" of a classes, to quickly jump to.
+^ Also; you probably work with an IDE or editor which can list the "structure" of a classes, to quickly jump to.
 You can see that same structure very easy with folded methods, but with the added benefit of colour coding.

 ^ If you're using code folding, there's one remark though: